 \section{Largeness and equidistribution}

 In the previous Section \ref{neg::section} we have seen that the sets $\A{\a}{\e}$ (as defined in \ref{neg::eq::def-of-A}) usually are not \bases\ of order $2$.
-Our goal in this section is to show that the sets $2 \ttimes \A{\a}{\e}$ nevertheless tend to be quite sizeable.
+Our goal in this section is to show that the sets $2 {} \A{\a}{\e}$ nevertheless tend to be quite sizeable.
 For the convenience of the reader we recall the statements of our main theorem, stated in the introduction.
 Our first result deals with density, and applies in a fairly general situation.